open-policy-agent/gatekeeper/website/docs/constrainttemplates.md

       - apiGroups: [""]
         kinds: ["Namespace"]
   parameters:
-    # Note that "labels" is now an array item, rather than an object
+    # Note that "labels" is now contained in an array item, rather than an object key under "parameters"
     - labels: ["gatekeeper"]
 ```